 - Place your bao buns in the steam tray and ensure they don’t touch each other.

 - Put the steam tray inside the rice cooker and close it with a lid.

 - Start the rice cooker and let it run for about 8 minutes to boil the water inside.

 - Then change the setting to warm and let it there for about 8-10 minutes.

 - The steam inside the rice cooker will slowly cook the bao buns.

-- You should check them from time to time to ensure they are cooked through.
+- You should check them occasionally to ensure they are cooked through.

-Did you know that you can use a rice cooker to steam dumplings too?
+Did you know you can use a rice cooker to steam dumplings too?

 How To Steam Bao Buns In A Wok

 You can still steam bao buns with a wok if you don’t have any of the above appliances or steamers.